haditim/DEERplot/README.md

 deerFolder = ''
 # Enter DeerAnalysis files list here
 deerFiles = ['apo_d2_2200ns_DEER_bckg.dat','VO_d2_2200ns_DEER_bckg.dat']
-# Enter titles if you want
+# Enter titles if you want.
+Otherwise the filenames will become titles.
 deerTitles = ['apo','VO']
 # And colors if you want
 deerColors = ['cyan','magenta']
+# Also background colors.
+Default value is always black unless you have black for main color.
+Then this will be gray.
+backgroundColors = ['black','black'],
-# Offset for time trace and form factor
+# Offset for time trace and form factor.
+I make offset for all data to be seen without overlaps.
 offsetArr = [0, .2]
+# Set the linewidth for your plots.
+Default values are 4 for mLineWidth(main line) and 2.5 for oLineWidth (background line).
+mLineWidthArr = [],
+oLineWidthArr = [],
 # upper panel or lower panel in distance dist. (only used when using plotType='3plotsWoffset')
 deerDistOffset = [0, 1]
 # Enter the folder name for simulation files.
 You can also leave this empty and add folder to file names